soramitsu/soramitsu-js-ui-library/packages/ui/README.md

 Removed `resizable` prop, and so is `header-dragend` event.

 Removed `stripe` and `border` props, as there are no design for them.

+Removed public method `doLayout`, because resize observables should be enough.